I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Part I - Mechanics of a Simple Role-Playing Game

 The story headline is "A W&W Scenario".[* W&W is "Woodpulp and Wyverns", the name for our imaginary RPG, which will be a simplified mixture of ingredients from the various late-1970s rulebooks: besides D&D, one might also mention "Tunnels and Trolls" by Ken St Andre (crazy name, crazy guy).]
 The story genre is "Fantasy".
-Use full-length room descriptions and memory economy[* W&W games use lots and lots of tables, and only just squeezes into the Z-machine.].
+Use full-length room descriptions.
+Use MAX_STATIC_DATA of 150000.

 Understand "help" or "hint" or "hints" or "about" as calling for help.
 Calling for help is an action out of world applying to nothing.
 Carry out calling for help: say "(This game is being run according to the rules of a simplified role-playing game which we will call Woodpulp & Wyverns, or W&W. The protagonist is a magic-user, whose main ability is to cast spells.
 We are not in search of riches but of experience: by collecting experience points, the protagonist may progress upwards in 'level': the SCORE command shows this.
 An INVENTORY (or I) lists the spells known as well as the items carried.